-Linda has always had many interests including finance, reading, learning, cooking, and traveling.
-She enjoys researching and writing.
+Linda has many interests, including finance, reading, learning, cooking, and traveling.
+She enjoys researching history and writing.

 Writer's Block Happens